-Investigation Report of CEMS Exceedances Date 1 - 31 July 2024 Time Continuous Monitoring throughout July 2024 Monitoring Location Continuous Environmental Monitoring Systems (CEMS) Parameter Various emission parameters of the Cogeneration Units (CHPs), Ammonia Stripping Plant (ASP), and Standby Gas Flaring Unit Exceedance Description Continuous monitoring was carried out at the CAPCS, CHPs, and ASP throughout the reporting period using the CEMS.
+Investigation Report of CEMS Exceedances Date 1 - 31 October 2024 Time Continuous Monitoring throughout October 2024 Monitoring Location Continuous Environmental Monitoring Systems (CEMS) Parameter Various emission parameters of the Centralised Air Pollution Control Unit (CAPCS), Cogeneration Units (CHPs), Ammonia Stripping Plant (ASP), and the Standby Gas Flaring Unit.
+Exceedance Description Continuous monitoring was carried out at the CAPCS, CHPs, and ASP throughout the reporting period using the CEMS.
 According to the EM&A Manual, an exceedance is considered if the emission concentration of the concerned pollutants is higher than the emission limits stated in Tables 2.2, 2.3, 2.4, and 2.5 of the EM&A Manual (Version F) for the CAPCS, CHPs, Standby Flare, and ASP respectively.
 The concentrations of the concerned air pollutants were monitored on-line by the CEMS.
-Exceedances of various emission parameters were recorded on the CEMS including: • NO x and HCl from CHP1; • NO x from CHP2; • NO x from CHP3; • NO x , SO 2 , and NH 3 from the ASP; • Dust, CO, VOCs, and HF from the Standby Gas Flaring Unit.
-The Contractor has investigated the cause of the exceedances and identified that: - The exceedances of NO x and HCl and from the CHPs; NO x , SO 2 , and NH 3 from the ASP occurred due to system instability. • The exceedances of Dust, CO, VOCs, and HF from the Standby Gas Flaring Unit occurred when emergency condition required the use of the flare.
-Regarding the NO_x exceedances from CHP1, the Contractor has identified that the exceedances may be attributed to the frequent stopping/ starting of the system.
-Regarding the NO_x exceedances from CHP2, the Contractor has identified that the exceedances may be attributed to the frequent stopping/ starting of the system.
-Regarding the NO_x exceedances from CHP3, the Contractor has identified that the exceedances may be reduced by various fine- tuning measures.
-Regarding the SO2 exceedances from the CHPs, SO2 sampling and testing was completed by a third-party laboratory that showed lower SO2 values than those reported by the CEMS.
-The lower values measured by the laboratory was attributed to methane gas interference.
-Based on this study, it was proposed to implement a
+Exceedances of various emission parameters were recorded on the CEMS including: Total Odour from CAPCS; NO x and HCl from CHP1; NO x from CHP2; NO x from CHP3; NO_x, SO2, NH3, and HCl from the ASP; HF from the Standby Gas Flaring Unit The Contractor has investigated the cause of the exceedances and identified that: In the previous monthly EM&A report (September 2024), explanation for exceedances of VOCs and Total Odour identified at the CAPCS were still pending as at the date of report submission.
+After investigation, the Contractor found these exceedances (which continued into October 2024) were caused by issues with the sensors and are working on an improvement.
+The exceedances of NO_x and HCl and from the CHPs; NO_x, SO2, NH3, and HCl from the ASP occurred due to system instability. $ \hbox{\bf Regarding the NO}x \hbox{\bf and HCI exceedances from CHP1, the Contractor} \\ \hbox{\bf has identified that the exceedances may be attributed to the} \\ \hbox{\bf frequent stopping/ starting of the system.} $ \bullet Regarding the NO x exceedances from CHP2, the Contractor has identified that the exceedances may be attributed to the frequent stopping/ starting of the system. \bullet Regarding the NO x exceedances from CHP3, the Contractor has identified that the exceedances may be attributed to the frequent stopping/ starting of the system.